Stand Up with Minnesota

 AGM starts at 10:30 am.

-15th of April - Public Event UZH
+15th of April - Public Event - POST SQUATT!!
+ZÜRICH

-18th of April - Conference at Stop Pillage
+18th of April - Conference at Stop Pillage - LAUSANNE

 15H00 – 16H30 STOP PILLAGE PÔLE SUD LAUSANNE